malaschitz/little-golem-doc/content/en/Games/oceans.md

 ### Introduction
 A two player game using poker hands.
-Instead of betting players have to decide how to deploy their 52 cards to win the best of 11 poker hands.
+Instead of betting players have to decide how to deploy their 54 cards to win the best of 11 poker hands.

 ### The Deck(s)
-Two standard international 52-card decks (one for each player).
+Two standard international 54-card (52 cards and 2 jokers) decks (one for each player).
 Cards have their usual ranking as in Poker.

 ### Object of the Game